NAVIS: A LAMMPS-Python framework for efficient computation of nanochannel velocity and thermal interfacial slip: Conclusions

 \section{Conclusions}

 We have presented a computational framework from which the Navier friction coefficient (for velocity slip) and the Kapitza resistance (for thermal slip) can be evaluated using molecular dynamics simulations.
 The method is based on calculating the fluid equilibrium fluctuations in slabs adjacent to the walls, i.e., the local properties of the wall-fluid system are extracted.
 This, therefore, overcomes the size dependent problem present in other global system approaches.
 We have provided details showing how the relevant data can be extracted using LAMMPS.
 We also give the reader detailed algorithms for post-processing of the data to compute the Navier friction coefficient and Kapitza resistance.

+The primary strengths of the NAVIS framework lie in its ability to compute intrinsic interfacial transport coefficients directly from equilibrium molecular dynamics (EMD) simulations and its applicability to both planar and cylindrical geometries.
 The method demonstrates superior accuracy and flexibility compared to existing EMD approaches, particularly in calculating Kapitza resistance in cylindrical geometries without the need for an auxiliary cylinder.
 Additionally, the present EMD method avoids the limitations of standard NEMD approaches for slip computation, which require extrapolation to zero strain rate or thermal gradient -- a procedure that is particularly challenging for high-slip systems.

-In any modeling effort of fluid or thermal flows at the nanoscale, precise knowledge about the boundary conditions can be critical \cite{hansen:book:2022}.
-We believe that the framework and the examples presented here can help researchers to obtain these quickly and efficiently.
+The main limitation of the method stems from its reliance on linear-response theory, i.e., the transport properties obtained using this method can only be meaningfully compared with experimental measurements performed under conditions where the applied shear rates or thermal gradients remain within the linear regime.
+Another limitation is that the primary outputs of the methodology are the interfacial friction coefficient and the Kapitza resistance.
+Experimental studies, however, often report the corresponding slip length and Kapitza length.
+Reliable conversion of the computed interfacial friction coefficient and Kapitza resistance into slip and Kapitza lengths requires accurate knowledge of the fluid viscosity and thermal conductivity at the solid–liquid interface, quantities that may not always be readily available.

+Nevertheless, the framework provides direct access to the fundamental interfacial transport coefficients that govern momentum and heat transfer at solid-liquid interfaces.
+Since accurate boundary conditions are critical for modeling nanoscale transport phenomena ~\cite{hansen:book:2022}, we expect the NAVIS framework to offer researchers an efficient and robust tool for determining these quantities.